Glen Luss Distillery has been founded by Trystan Powell, Patrick Colquhoun (right) and Daniel Lewis, graduates of the University of Strathclyde MBA.

 Patrick Colquhoun, the laird of Loch Lomondside, is going into the Scotch whisky business.

-The Chieftain of the Luss Highland Gathering will soon be able to offer competitors and spectators a dram of Glen Luss from his own special brand.
+The Democrat reported in October that the Chieftain of the Luss Highland Gathering will soon be able to offer tourists and competitors and spectators at Luss Highland Games a dram of Glen Luss from his own special brand.

 A quaff from a quaich of the finest Scottish spirit, 25,000 litres of which will be lovingly laid down annually from the laird’s own distillery at the heart of the village.

-Patrick is supported in this exciting new venture by his lovely wife, Charlotte, and his parents, Sir Malcom and Lady Colquhoun of Rossdhu.
+Patrick is supported in this exciting new venture by his wife, Charlotte, pictured right, and his parents, Sir Malcolm and Lady Colquhoun of Rossdhu.